 Maintenance Capex vs. Growth Capex: What is the Difference?

-There are two classifications that capital expenditures can fall under:
+There are two different types of classifications that capital expenditures (Capex) is categorized into:

 Hence, if growth capex is expected to decline and the percentage of maintenance Capex increases, the company’s revenue should decrease from the reduction in reinvesting.